 Here are just a few of my favorite shops where I buy for my kid’s capsule wardrobes.
 I honestly cannot afford to spend $50+ on a single item for each kid like most of the mom-bloggers I follow.
 I save money by getting all of the basics from H&M’s Conscious Line (organic cotton).
 For dresses and other seasonal pieces, I follow my favorite boutiques to see when they are having special sales, buy items at the end of season, size up, and space it out in our budget.

 I hope reading about my kid’s capsule wardrobe encourages you to consider ethical businesses, shopping more mindfully, and learning to be content with less.
-If you are ready to make the leap to create your own capsule wardrobe, here’s a step-by-step, FREE guide to get you started!
 Thanks so much for reading friend!
 Let me know what your favorite clothing shops are in the comments!

 Leave a note